Itzhep/gomon/README.md

 ```

 This command starts Gomon, watches for file changes, and restarts your application automatically.
+and in New update V2 it will build your app and run it
 ## 🗂️ Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue if you find any bugs or have suggestions.